 Other facilities not already mentioned – there is a 9 hole golf course, many static caravans to rent (some new).
 The pool also has a flume, sauna and steam room.
 There are many pool activities during the entertainment season.
 The boathouse also has a costa coffee stand.
 The boathouse offers free wifi and there is wifi throughout the site at an extra cost.
 We tried it, it worked a dream.

 As well as the evening entertainment for kids there is bingo afterwards for the adults.
 Which is then followed by live entertainment.
 There is also a huge selection of activities for the young and the old throughout the day.
-You can view a sample of what’s on by following this link.
 Simply click on the ‘What’s on guide’.
 Some of these activities are free, some come with a small charge.

 The touring site has three different pitch sizes that can be booked – 7m x 4m, 7m x 6m, 8m x 4m or 8m x 6m pitches.
 Quote from park resorts website.
 “Each pitch has access to showers, toilets, washing up sinks, fresh water points, water collection points, waste water disposal facilities and car parking.
 Electric caravans can be hooked up to our electricity stations, and if you choose an Electric Plus pitch, you can also utilise one of our water connections too”.

 You can watch my Vlog for our stay at Southview holiday park, Skegness here

 If you liked my blog review please comment below or like us/share this over on social media.
 Why not pin this post for later?
 Simply click on the image below to take you over to Pinterest.
 This post may contain affiliate links.
 This will not cost you any extra if you choose to book via this website.